Covid-19 coronavirus: Worrying new global milestone; New York residents ordered to wear face masks

 New York Governor Andrew Cuomo said state residents will be required to wear face coverings when they are out and coming in close contact with other people.

-The new mandate will require a mask or face covering on busy streets, public transit or any situation where people cannot maintain 6 feet of social distancing.
-The executive order is similar to recommendations already in effect in New York City and will be in force Friday.
+The new mandate will require a mask or face covering on busy streets, public transit or any situation where people cannot maintain 2m of social distancing.
+The executive order is similar to recommendations already in effect in New York City and will be in force on Friday.

 "Stopping the spread is everything.
 How can you not wear a mask when you're going to come close to a person?"
 Cuomo said at his daily briefing.
 "On what theory would you not do that?"